geneseframework/mapper/README.md

 - ***unknown target "...". @genese/mapper interpreted it as "any" and data will be set "as is" in the mapped response.***

 `@genese/mapper` was not able to find the definition of a given type.
-In this case, `@genese/mapper` will not check the `data` shape or value and simply copy-paste it in the result of the `create()` method.
+In this case, `@genese/mapper` will not check the `data` shape or value and will simply copy-paste it in the result of the `create()` method.

 Possibilities :
 - typing error in your call to the `create()` method
 ```ts
 create('strring', '2')                                  // Warning
 ```
-- your call is correct but, `@genese/mapper` was not able to find the targeted type.
+- your call is correct but `@genese/mapper` was not able to find the targeted type.
 ```ts
 create('SomeUnknownClass', {name: 'John'});             // Warning
 ```
-Please verify if the file of this class exists in your project, is included in your `typescript.json`.
+In this case, please verify if the file corresponding to `SomeUnknownClass` exists in your project (ie: is included in your `typescript.json`).
 If not, add it in the `geneseconfig.ts` configuration.

-- ***Mapping failed : an unknown error occurred.***

-An error happens somewhere in the module and `@genese/mapper` was not able to identify it.

 - ***different elements "..." are declared in your project.***

-You should not have two declarations with the same name in your project (two classes with the same name, one class with the same name than a type, etc.)
+You should not have two declarations with the same name in your project (two classes with the same name, one class with the same name as a type, etc.)